 By clicking on any pipe within the network a range of options are presented in a pop up window.
 This includes information relating to the asset and incorporates a video showing the insides of the sewer line.
 Engineers use this information to assess the pipe's deterioration and structural integrity.

-"This allows the public to look at and gain an understanding of the complexity of the networks beneath the city.
-It also gives the ability to search for any issue that may be of interest; like localised flooding or where services run underneath individual properties."
+You can look at and gain an understanding of the complexity of the networks beneath the city.
+It also gives the ability to search for any issue that may be of interest; like localised flooding or where services run underneath individual properties.

-Des says the model doesn't take long to get used to and people soon pick up the abbreviations such as SS for Sewer Services or SW for Storm Water.
+The model doesn't take long to get used to and you will soon pick up the abbreviations such as SS for Sewer Services or SW for Storm Water.